Joe Douglass

-Joe Douglass (born January 21, 1974) is a former American football wide receiver/linebacker.
-He most recently played for the Las Vegas Gladiators in the Arena Football League.
+Joe Douglass (born January 21, 1974) is an American former football wide receiver/linebacker who played in the Arena Football League (AFL).

 High school career

 At South Salem High School, Douglass rushed for 2,177 yards as a senior.

 College career

 At the University of Montana he was a student of Chris Bernuth, who taught performance enhancement.

 Professional career

 Douglass re-signed with the Chicago Rush on March 21, 2002.